tacitli/Earthquake-Forcasting-BayesML/README.md

 ## Repository Contents

-- `MCMC_InGarch_indepenednt_sampling_order(1,1).R`: R script implementing the ZIP-INGARCH model fitting and predictions.
+- `MCMC_InGarch_independent_sampling_order(1,1).R`: This R script meticulously applies the Zero-Inflated Poisson Integer-Valued GARCH (ZIP-INGARCH) model of order (1,1) to earthquake data.
+It includes MCMC algorithm implementation for parameter estimation, diagnostic checks for convergence, forecasting future earthquake occurrences with point predictions, and evaluating the forecast accuracy against actual data.

-- `Forcasting_Model_Evaluation.R`: R script for data analysis and visualization of earthquake frequency predictions.
+- `Forcasting_Model_Evaluation.R`: R script for evaluating earthquake frequency forecasts.
+It includes data preprocessing, convergence diagnostics, parameter estimation for the ZIP INGARCH(1,1) model, and generating point and interval forecasts using various statistical measures..
 - `/Source Data`: Directory containing the datasets used in the models.
 - `/Forecasting Results`: Directory with the output results and predictions from the models.